U.S. says conducted air strike near Afghan hospital, MSF says 19 killed

 "I could hear sounds of heavy gunfire, explosions and airplanes throughout the night," he said.
 "There were several huge explosions and it sounded like the roof was falling on me."

-But it was still unclear whether those rounds from the AC-130 struck the hospital, the official said, noting that coalition forces have dispatched a one-star general from Kabul to investigate the incident.
+The AC-130 fires at low altitude using line-of-sight to direct munitions.
+But it was still unclear whether rounds from the AC-130 struck the hospital, the official said, noting that coalition forces have dispatched a one-star general from Kabul to investigate the incident.

+"The bombs hit and then we heard the plane circle round," said Heman Nagarathnam, MSF head of programmes in northern Afghanistan, in a statement.
+"There was a pause and then more bombs hit ...
+When I made it out from the office, the main hospital building was engulfed in flames."

 The hospital had treated almost 400 patients in the 150-bed hospital since fighting broke out on Monday, most for gunshot wounds.
 So many patients have flooded in that the hospital had to put them in offices and on mattresses on the floor.